John Mersch, MD, FAAP

 In infants and children, blockage in the nasal passages from mucus can further impair breathing.
 Careful instillation of saltwater nose drops (¼ teaspoon of table salt in 1 cup of water) into the nasal openings every few hours, followed by gentle suction using a bulb syringe, can be helpful in opening nasal passages.

 The American Academy of Pediatrics recommends avoiding most combination cough and cold medicines.
 Several studies show that these medicines are ineffective in children.
 They can potentially cause side effects that could lead to more serious symptoms.
 Acetaminophen (Tylenol) and ibuprofen (Motrin, Advil) are helpful for pain relief and fever.
 Aspirin is avoided in the treatment of croup and other viral illnesses since aspirin is suspected as being related to Reye's syndrome.
-Reye's syndrome is a serious illness causing kidney, liver, and brain damage, which can lead to the rapid onset of coma.
-Occasionally, cortisone medications are prescribed for more severe cases of croup.
+Reye's syndrome is a serious illness that causes kidney, liver, and brain damage, which can lead to the rapid onset of coma.
+Occasionally, oral cortisone medications are prescribed for more severe cases of croup.
 Because a virus usually causes croup, antibiotics are reserved for those rare occasions when bacterial infections cause croup or become superimposed on the viral infection.

 Even though plenty of fluids are encouraged to avoid dehydration, forcing fluids is generally unnecessary.
 Popsicles are a popular means of providing fluid.
 Activity should be restricted to quiet play during the first days of the illness.